vv4lly/PythonTeaching2014/README.md

 PythonTeaching2014
 ==================

-Repository to hold code examples for DT211 OOP &amp; DT249 P&amp;A
+Repository to hold code examples for DT211 Object Oriented Programming and DT249 Programming and Algorithms